ibm-cloud-architecture/refarch-ai-data-customer-churn/docs/lab-IBMCloudPakForData/Customer Churn Model Development and Deployment/Model Development using PySpark in Jupyter Notebook.md

 # Model Development using PySpark in Jupyter Notebook

-Navigate to the ‘Notebooks’ tab of your project and open ‘Create and Save Model Using pyspark’ notebook using Jupyter with latest/highest version of Spark environment.
+Navigate to the ‘Notebooks’ tab of your project and open ‘Create and Save Model’ notebook using Jupyter with latest/highest version of Spark environment.
 You can select the environment by clicking the 3 vertical dots at the right of the name of the Notebook.

 Follow the notebook instructions and execute all cells as directed.